Got Questions? We Have Answers

 Long pants and closed-toe shoes are required.
 For riding and roping lessons, tennis shoes or any athletic shoe will be most comfortable and versatile.
 Many students wear stretch pants, but some still like to wear jeans.
 Tight fitting shirts tend to be more comfortable than baggy or loose shirts, which can get in your way.
 Long hair should be tied back in a pony tail or braid.
 Hats or shades are useful as well.
 In the summer, wear sun screen.
 In the fall and winter, wear a sweatshirt or jacket with appropriate shirt underneath.

 What Do I Bring To Class?

-Always bring water and a healthy snack for after class.
+Always bring water and a healthy snack for breaks and after class.
 If it is hot, you may want to bring a sports drink.
 Sunscreen and hats are recommended in the summer.

 If you have your own rope, you can bring it, but we have plenty for you to use.

 No. To get started roping or riding, all you need is a desire to try and a good attitude.
 Some tricks are difficult and some horses need more guidance than others, but our experienced instructors are here to help you every step of the way.
 We can guide you and give you advice, offer suggestions on how to position your body or assert more confidence.
 Over the course of a few lessons, your confidence and skills will increase.
 You will gain all the experience you need by being at the Ranch, watching, learning, and trying.

 No problem, just take a drink of water and a rest.
 Especially when its hot, learning a new physical activity can be tough, and we understand that, but it is important that you push yourself and keep going when you feel ready.
 The point is to grow which means you have to try, but it is okay to take a rest and hit the reset button.

 Can people watch my lesson?